awsdocs/aws-certificate-user-guide/doc_source/acm-bestpractices.md

 We recommend that your application **not** pin an ACM Certificate\.
 ACM performs [Managed Renewal for ACM's Amazon\-Issued Certificates](managed-renewal.md) to automatically renew your Amazon\-issued SSL/TLS certificates before they expire\.
 To renew a certificate, ACM generates a new public\-private key pair\.
 If your application pins the ACM Certificate and the certificate is successfully renewed with a new public key, the application might be unable to connect to your domain\.

 If you decide to pin a certificate, the following options will not hinder your application from connecting to your domain:
-+ [Import your own certificate](http://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) into ACM and then pin your application to the imported certificate\.
++ [Import your own certificate](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) into ACM and then pin your application to the imported certificate\.
 ACM doesn't try to automatically renew imported certificates\.
 + Pin your application to an [ Amazon root certificate](https://www.amazontrust.com/repository/)\.

 ## Domain Validation<a name="best-practices-validating"></a>

 Before the Amazon certificate authority \(CA\) can issue a certificate for your site, AWS Certificate Manager \(ACM\) must verify that you own or control all the domains that you specified in your request\.
 You can perform verification using either email or DNS\.
-For more information, see [Use Email to Validate Domain Ownership](gs-acm-validate-email.md) and [Use DNS to Validate Domain Ownership](gs-acm-validate-dns.md)\.
+For more information, see [Use DNS to Validate Domain Ownership](gs-acm-validate-dns.md) and [Use Email to Validate Domain Ownership](gs-acm-validate-email.md)\.

 ## Adding or Deleting Domain Names<a name="best-practices-add-delete"></a>